Alfresco/alfresco-build-tools/README.md

     - run: sleep 300
 ```

-### Retry failing step

-[This action](https://github.com/nick-fields/retry) retries an Action step on failure or timeout.
-Useful for unstable commands or that relies on remote resources that can be flaky sometimes.

-### Auto cancel builds

-[This action](https://github.com/styfle/cancel-workflow-action) is a replacement for the Travis settings **Auto cancel branch builds** and **Auto cancel pull request builds**.

 ### Triggering a workflow in another repository

 [actions/github-script](https://github.com/actions/github-script) can be used, here is a sample: